Skip advert

 New Chery Tiggo 9 2025 UK review - head on

 Chery has confirmed its plans to open a European headquarters in Liverpool.
-The move comes with the automotive giant on the brink of signing a deal with Jaguar Land Rover to build Chinese cars in the UK.
+The move by the firm's Chery Commercial Vehicle (CCV) arm comes as the giant is on the brink of signing a deal with Jaguar Land Rover to build Chinese cars in the UK.

 The announcement coincides with a visit by Prime Minister Sir Keir Starmer to Beijing, which is designed to bolster trading relations between the UK and China.
 Liverpool’s Labour Council Leader, Cllr Liam Robinson, welcomed Chery’s decision as “a huge opportunity”, stating that it will “bring some great, high-skilled, well-paid jobs to the city”.